What Does GEMSAS Stand For?

 - GEMSAS universities follow a standardised format to score applicants' performance in the medical interview and incorporate this score into the selection procedure.

-- GEMSAS assimilates the GPA, GAMSAT score and performance in the medical interview to allocate medical offers to successful applicants based on their preferenced medical school.
+- GEMSAS assimilates the GPA, GAMSAT score and performance in the medical interview to allocate medical offers to successful applicants based on their preference of medical school.

 Here's a list of universities that fall under the GEMSAS Consortium: